Pershore – Britain’s ‘Gem Town’ - Allens Caravans Blog

 Allens Caravans

-Nestled in the resplendent countryside just 10 miles from the historic cathedral city of Worcester is Pershore, an idyllic market town pocked with stunning Georgian architecture and beautiful walking trails
+Nestled in the glorious Worcestershire countryside, just 10 miles from the historic cathedral city of Worcester, is Pershore, an idyllic market town packed with stunning Georgian architecture and surrounded by beautiful walking trails.

 Heritage Sites